Voyeurism

 In practice

 Consensual voyeurism is expressed through enjoyment of adult media, watching a consenting partner, attending performances, burlesque, or play parties, and arranged scenarios between agreeable adults.
 The appeal commonly centres on visual stimulation, the thrill of a permitted and shared glimpse, anticipation, and the charge of being a welcomed observer.
-It frequently pairs with the complementary pleasure of being watched, and overlaps with teacher roleplay and other observational dynamics where one party performs for another.
+It frequently pairs with the complementary pleasure of being watched, and overlaps with couple watching, camming audiences, and troilism, where the person observed is one's own partner.

 Psychology